The Apogee to Apogee Path Sampler: Introduction

 In Section \ref{sec.AAPS} we present the \emph{Apogee to Apogee Path Sampler} (AAPS).
 Like HMC, AAPS is straightforward to implement and has two tuning parameters, one of which is an integration step size, $\epsilon$.
 As with the no U-turn sampler, given a current point (position and momentum), AAPS uses the leapfrog step to integrate forwards and backwards in time.
 However, the integration stops when the path contains the segment in which the current point lies as well as $K$ additional segments, where $K$ is a user-defined tuning parameter.
 A point is then proposed from this set of $K+1$ segments and either accepted or rejected.
 The positioning of the current segment within the $K+1$ and the accept-reject probability are chosen precisely so that the algorithm targets the intended density.
-The invariance of the path to the starting position and momentum leads to considerable flexibility in the method for proposing a point from the set of segments, which in turn allows us to create an algorithm which enjoys a similar efficiency to HMC yet is extremely robust to the choice of the parameter $K$.
-Both of these properties are evident from the right-hand panel of Figure \ref{fig.RosenSens} and analogous plots for other distributions in Appendix \ref{sec.moreRobustnessFigures}.
+The invariance of the path to the starting position and momentum leads to considerable flexibility in the method for proposing a point from the set of segments, which in turn allows us to create an algorithm which enjoys a similar efficiency to HMC yet is extremely robust to the choice of $\epsilon$ and $K$.
+These properties are evident from the right-hand panel of Figure \ref{fig.RosenSens} and analogous plots for other distributions in Section \ref{sec.ToyTargets}.
+The robustness arises mainly from the proposal scheme; see the end of Section \ref{sec.chooseWeight}.
+The definition of $K$, however, also naturally caters to intrinsic properties of the target, such as its eccentricity, with any externally imposed length (or time) scale largely irrelevant; the theoretical analysis of Section \ref{sec.GPlimit} makes this explicit in a simplified setting.

+Section \ref{sec.HamiltonAll} describes Hamiltonian dynamics and HMC.
+The AAPS is detailed in Section \ref{sec.AAPS}, and is compared empirically against HMC and the no U-turn sampler in Section \ref{sec.numExpts}.
+We conclude in Section \ref{sec.Discussion} with a discussion.